Schischeck/motisTraffic-Day-CSA/STYLE.md

     - Who maintains this library?
 How mature is it?
 Is it in production use somewhere?
     - Can you read and understand the code (i.e. to extend it or fix bugs)?
     - Does it have tests, examples, documentation, etc.?
+  - Before introducing external dependencies like a MySQL server or a message queue (i.e. RabbitMQ): would a simple embedded database or a direct HTTP connection be sufficient?
   - Make it CMake compatible -> "cmake . && make" should build the complete project (including all libraries) for every platform (Mac OS, Linux: clang, gcc; Windows: MSVS).
     Even for non-host platforms like ARM/MIPS (crosstool-ng) or other operating systems like Windows (MinGW) using cross-toolchains.
   - Use the Git submodule feature and the CMake `add_subdirectory()` function to include the libraries CMakeLists.txt file.